Monday 27 May 2024

 The initial taste of this nicely crispy crunchy potato crisps is the melted butter.
 And very nice too.
 But the more crisps you eat, the less of this taste there seems to be.
 I found I had to stop eating, and come back to the packet the next day, to properly experience the taste again.
 Not convinced there is any taste of cheese but I’m not bothered by that.

 Much to my surprise, I really enjoyed these crisps.
 I wasn’t expecting anything much.
 But I ate the whole packet all by myself.
 The Chef didn’t get a look in.
 Although that is his fault.
-I filled the half eaten packet in the kitchen so he could do a taste test.
+I filed the half eaten packet in the kitchen so he could do a taste test.
 But he ignored it.

 And once again I failed to photograph the actual crisps but they look exactly as shown on the packaging so you aren’t missing anything.